Early Reading (Phonics)

 How do you teach a child to read?

-In order to help the children conquer this complex code, we teach it to them systematically, using a system based on a programme called Success For All (SfA).
+In order to help the children conquer this complex code, we teach it to them systematically, using a programme called Success For All (SfA).

 As their confidence and fluency grows, the children learn that a sound can be written using 2 or 3 or even 4 letters.
 We call this a grapheme (e.g. igh represents the /i/ sound in the word night).
 Equally, they learn to use these graphemes to spell words.